Waterville Valley Resort: Professional events

 The circuit did not return to the eastern U.S. for over a quarter century, until November 2016 at Killington, Vermont, with women's technical events (giant slalom, slalom) on Thanksgiving weekend.

 Waterville Valley has long embraced freestyle skiing and freestyle snowboarding, building the first terrain park in New Hampshire, known as the Boneyard, as well as an early mogul competition in 1971.
 During the 2023-2024 season, Waterville Valley would host its first ever freestyle world cup, and first world cup since 1991, with a mogul event on January 26th, and a dual mogul event on January 27th, the first time a dual mogul competition had been held on American soil.
-This competition would be followed up the next year with another world cup event, with competitions again in the mogul and dual mogul discipline.
+This competition would be followed up the next two years with two more world cup events, with competitions again in the mogul and dual mogul discipline.

 Clubs and schools

 Waterville Valley hosts the "Black and Blue Trail Smashers" (also known as BBTS) ski club, one of the oldest in the USA, founded in 1934.
 The team has expanded its training to include ski racing, freestyle skiing and snowboarding, and boardercross disciplines.
 WVBBTS has received many prestigious awards since its inception, including the USSA Club of the Year award in 2006.
 It is the "home club" of Olympic gold medalist Hannah Kearney, winner of the women's moguls in 2010.

 Waterville Valley Academy (WVA), a seasonal winter sports boarding school that specializes in training skiers and snowboarders, conducts training at Waterville.
 WVA is a subsidiary of the Waterville Valley BBTS ski club, using many of the club's resources and staff in its operations.